-That Executive considers the draft Supplementary Planning Documents and that they are made available for consideration by the Environment and Economy Overview and Scrutiny Panel.

-That subject to the consideration of any changes to the draft SPDs, they be referred to Council for consideration prior to public consultation.
+That Executive considers the changes to the SPDs and that they are made available for consideration by the Environment and Economy Overview and Scrutiny Panel.
+That subject to the consideration of any changes, they be referred back to Executive to consider referral to Council for adoption.